Computational mechanics

 9 CM vs PSRs: how they line up

-• CM’s causal state \(S_t\) is, in effect, the entire conditional law of the future given the past, modulo equality.
+• CM’s causal state \(S_t\) is, in effect, the entire conditional law of the future given the past, up to equality.
 That is an (often infinite-dimensional) object.

-• A PSR state \(\mathbf s_t\) is a coordinate chart on (part of) that conditional law: you pick finitely many tests/features of the future and track their conditional probabilities.
-If your chosen tests span the relevant space (in the linear PSR sense), you can update and predict consistently within that model class (Singh, James, and Rudary 2012; Boots and Gordon 2011).
+• A PSR state \(\mathbf s_t\) is a coordinate chart on (part of) that conditional law: we pick finitely many tests/features of the future and track their conditional probabilities.
+If the chosen tests span the relevant space (in the linear PSR sense), we can update and predict consistently within that model class (Singh, James, and Rudary 2012; Boots and Gordon 2011).

 A useful way to think about it:

-• CM is canonical and exact (given the true process), but can be large/infinite and learning it is delicate.
+• CM is canonical and exact (given the true process), but can be large or infinite, and learning it can be delicate.

 10 Minimal reading path